What will happen to the demonstrators who threw the Colston statue into Bristol Harbour?

 The listed building offence

 If demonstrators are charged with destruction of a listed building, the Planning (Listed Building and Conservation Areas) Act 1990 provides even less hope of a defence.
 The offence is absolute.
 There is no need to prove intent or recklessness, or indeed any particular state of mind.
+The belief of anyone involved in the destruction of a listed building is quite beside the point.
 There is not even a defence of “lawful excuse” available.

 The only statutory defence is that the demolition was “urgently necessary in the interests of safety or health or for the preservation of the building,” which is hardly applicable here, although I suppose an ingenious silk like Mr Cox might try to argue that the demonstrators were so affronted by the statue that “the interests of safety” demanded its immediate destruction.
 In fact, that comes quite close to Supt Bennett’s decision not to try to prevent the destruction of the statue because “we decided the safest thing to do in terms of our policing tactics was to allow it to take place.”
 However, I would be astonished if a judge allowed such an argument to be presented to a jury.